 It’s great to be able to have a daypack you can attach to your backpack and avoid walking around like a “pregnant turtle”.
 When you want to use it during the day, zip it off and go!

 It’s very spacious and opens like a suitcase allowing you to organize efficiently and not struggle to find your belongings like you would with a top loader.
-As a long term traveler, it fits my Maximista Packing List amount of clothing perfectly when using my 3 piece set of eBags packing cubes which I use as my preferred travel organizers.
+As a long term traveler, it fits my Maximista Packing List amount of clothing perfectly when using my Compass Rose Packing Cube Set which I use as my preferred travel organizers.

 It also has compression straps on the exterior of the bag which helps make sure your Osprey pack will fit into any airplane overhead compartment and it also minimizes the bulkiness of the bag on your back.